 Learning how to ask questions takes a tremendous amount of time, effort, and practice.
 Unfortunately, schools seldom teach this important trait.
 According to research published by the Right Question Institute, students typically hit their question-asking peak around four years of age.
 Once they enter school, however, their question asking dramatically declines.
 The percentage of children actively using the skill of asking questions goes on a serious downward trend from four years of age and continues until the late teens.
 Actively using the skill of asking questions stimulates thinking, provokes conversation, and inspires action.
 Three traits anyone, especially teens could benefit from on a regular basis.

-This approach also relies on a heightened level of self-awareness, which many people are hesitant to pursue.
+The double-loop process, however, requires a heightened level of self-awareness coupled with a significant amount of hard thinking.
+Both of which people try to avoid as much as possible.
 This more psychologically nuanced self-examination requires that people honestly challenge their beliefs and summon the courage to act on that information, which may lead to fresh ways of thinking about our lives and our goals.

 Voltaire once noted “Judge a man by his questions rather than by his answers.”
 Organizations that question the underlying assumptions involved with a process engage in double-loop learning and can navigate the chaos more effectively than those that only use a single-loop learning process.

 · How often do you engage in the more difficult double-loop learning?

 · What could you do to increase your engagement in double-loop learning?

 · How often do you listen with intention?

 · What could you change to listen to others more effectively?